sumup-oss/circuit-ui/packages/stylelint-plugin-circuit-ui/no-invalid-custom-properties/README.md

 ## Rule Details

 This rule aims to prevent issues when using custom properties.
 In contrast to the legacy JSON theme in `@sumup/design-tokens`, IDEs and CIs will _not_ warn or error by default if using an invalid property.
-Setting its error level to `error` (or `2`) is recommended.

 Examples of **incorrect** code for this rule: